rohitpid/Linux-Magic-Trackpad-2-Driver/README.md

 # Linux Apple Magic Mouse 2 and Magic Trackpad 2 Driver

-This repository contains the linux hid-magicmouse driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18.
+This repository contains the linux hid-magicmouse driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18 onwards.
 For older kernels you might have to diff and backport.
 It also contains 2 fixes to the Magic Mouse 2 regarding Bluetooth random disconnections and this driver not loading on bluetooth reconnection.

 This driver is based off of the work of @robotrovsky, @svartalf, @0xABAD and probably others.

 Please help to test this driver and report issues.

+**NOTE**: Since kernel version 5.15, there is support for the mouse without the need for this driver.
+We try to backport changes to this driver to have it up-to-date with the one on the kernel and try to offer a bit more functionality but it is not perfect.
+If you want the mouse to just work either install a more recent kernel or proceed with this driver installation.

 ## Ubuntu (and derivatives)